SMF 212: Sexuality, Marriage, and the Family

 Challenging Core Assumptions

-Week 3 engages most directly with the content of sexual activity in later life, and it does so by first dismantling a series of harmful assumptions.
+This chapter engages most directly with the content of sexual activity in later life, and it does so by first dismantling a series of harmful assumptions.
 Drawing on the Canadian Research Network for Care in the Community’s Keep on Rockin: Sexuality and Aging resource, the course identifies four common myths: that older adults are not interested in discussing their sexuality with care providers; that older adults are too fragile to engage in sexual activity; that sex education need only focus on young people; and that sexuality is reducible to penile–vaginal penetration.

 In response, the course offers a broad, inclusive definition of sexual activity: “Kissing, cuddling, hugging, holding, squeezing, touching, stroking, licking, biting, oral sex, vaginal sex, anal sex, digital sex, massaging, caressing, using toys, kink, masturbation, mutual masturbation, sexting, phone sex, rubbing naked bodies, rubbing clothed bodies…” This expansive conception resists the cultural equation of sex with penetrative intercourse and makes space for the many forms of sexual expression available to people of all ages and abilities.

-Masturbation and Solo Sex
+Masturbation and Solo Sex in Later Life

 Understood as leisure, sex in later life may enhance self-perception, a sense of well-being, and feelings of vitality.
 Regular sexual activity is associated with high self-esteem, a sense of competence, pleasure, intimacy, and an overall sense of happiness.
 It offers particular practical advantages for older adults: it is familiar, relatively safe, performed indoors, free, and can require minimal physical effort.